multision/Smooth-Dragging-HUDConfigScreen-/README.md

 # Smooth Dragging (HUDConfigScreen)
 Smooth dragging for Eric Golde's drag system.

+Original drag system created by OrangeMarshall.
-Created by OrangeMarshall.
-Modified by Eric Golde to work inside of a client.
+Modified by Eric Golde to properly work in a client.
-Edited by Mason#8979 and UghItsIsaac#6037
+Edited by Mason#8979 and UghItsIsaac#6037 to smoothen out the dragging.

 How did we manage this?